ChabbyTMD/PARABRICKS_WORKFLOW/utilities/README.md

-# Sample sheet generation user guide.
+# Sample sheet generation user guide

 Ensure all your paired-end sequence reads are present in a single directory.